marcosun/smooth-fetch/README.md

 ### Step 3 - Pre-Request

 Each request interceptor has access to path, defaultOptions, apiOptions, and returned value from the previous interceptor.
+The next interceptor will wait until the previous interceptor resolves.

 ### Step 3.1 - Before Main